Cor Hemmers

-Cornelius "Cor" Hemmers (born August 24, 1956 in Breda) is a Dutch kickboxing trainer associated with the Golden Glory gym in Breda, Netherlands.
+Cornelius "Cor" Hemmers (born August 24, 1956) is a Dutch kickboxing trainer associated with the Golden Glory gym in Breda, Netherlands.

 Biography

 Hemmers began his Martial Arts training in Judo at the age of 6, which he studied until the age of 15 when he switched to Kyokushin Karate.
 In 1976, Hemmers began competing in Full Contact Karate.
 During the 1980s, however, Kickboxing and Muay Thai became more popular in the Netherlands and Hemmers took this up.
 His professional Kickboxing record was 25 wins, 3 losses and 1 draw.

 In 1984, Hemmers opened his own gym called Maeng Ho-Hemmers Gym and he later became the head trainer at the Golden Glory gym.